Beirut Explosion Looks Like An Accident — And A Sign Of The Country's Collapse

 Explosive chemicals languish at the port

 In 2013, a ship filled with 2,750 tons of ammonium nitrate stopped at the Lebanese port.
-It had a Russian crew and reports say it was bound for Mozambique.
+It had a Russian crew, and reports say it was bound for Mozambique.

-The ship's former captain told Reuters this week that he'd been instructed to stop in Beirut to pick up more cargo, but there was a legal dispute over port fees and the shipping company was in debt.
-Lawyers representing some of the crew said in 2015 the ship had stopped at the Beirut port with "technical problems."
+The ship's former captain told Reuters this week that he had been instructed to stop in Beirut to pick up more cargo, but there was a legal dispute over port fees and the shipping company was in debt.
+Lawyers representing some of the crew said in 2015 that the ship had stopped at the Beirut port with "technical problems."

 The ammonium nitrate, a fairly common cargo on the oceans, was impounded and unloaded; the crew had to stay on board for nearly a year and was then released.